niyatighagada/ML-apprentice-takehome/README.md

 Metrics:

-For production, metrics like Accuracy, F1-score, Precision/Recall would be added separately for each task
+For production, metrics like Accuracy, F1-score, Precision/Recall is added separately for each task

 ## Docker Usage